-This Blueprint is developed in collaboration with its Originator with the purpose to enable as many people as possible to take action for sustainable shoes and social inclusion.
+This toolkit is developed in collaboration with its Originator with the purpose to enable as many people as possible to take action for sustainable shoes and social inclusion.

 About the project